Eugene Jarecki: Film and television

-In 2000, Jarecki directed two feature films.
-One was the documentary Quest of the Carib Canoe, which documents an effort by indigenous Carib Indians on the Island of Dominica to build an ancient ocean-going canoe and retrace their ancestors' path from South America's Orinoco Delta in what is now modern Guyana to the islands of the Caribbean.
+In 2000, Jarecki’s first feature documentary film, Quest of the Carib Canoe was distributed by BBC Two.
+It documents an effort by indigenous Carib Indians on the Island of Dominica to build an ancient ocean-going canoe and retrace their ancestors' path from South America's Orinoco Delta in what is now modern Guyana to the islands of the Caribbean.

 His second film that year was a dramatic feature called The Opponent released by Lionsgate.